War and Peace (film series): Principal photography

 From the end of December to mid-June 1964, the crew worked in Mosfilm's studios.
 Most notably, Natasha's debutante ball was photographed there, with five hundred extras.
 On 15 June, the production team went to Leningrad, where shooting took place in the Hermitage Museum, the Summer Garden, the Peter and Paul Fortress and in Vasilyevsky Island.
 Upon his return to the studio on 7 July, Bondarchuk was abruptly instructed by his superiors to abandon all other work and focus on preparing the first two parts for the 1965 Moscow Film Festival, contrary to all former designs and while they were far from finished.
 During the same month, he suffered a major cardiac arrest and was clinically dead for a short while.
 His first words after regaining consciousness were: "If I die, let Gerasimov finish it".
 Filming was postponed until late September.

-In spite of the tight schedule, Andrei Bolkonsky and Natasha Rostova were completed and submitted to Mosfilm's directorate on 30 June 1965, less than a week before the festival.
-The two had their world premiere on 19 July 1965, in the Kremlin Palace of Congresses.
+In spite of the tight schedule, the parts Andrei Bolkonsky and Natasha Rostova were completed and were submitted to Mosfilm's directorate on 30 June 1965, less than a week before the festival.
+The two parts had their world premiere on 19 July 1965, in the Kremlin Palace of Congresses.
 During July, Bondarchuk suffered another heart attack: this time, he was clinically dead for four minutes.
 The white wall of light seen by Bolkonsky before his death was inspired by the director's experience.

 The work on the remaining episodes of parts 3 and 4 resumed on 9 August.
 During the next months, the crew filmed in Mozhaysk, Kalinin and Zvenigorod.
 The final plot line to be shot was the Fire of Moscow; filming began on 17 October 1966.
 For four months prior to that, a plywood set was built in the village of Teryayevo, next to the Joseph-Volokolamsk Monastery.
 The entire construction, doused with diesel fuel, was burned to the ground as five fire engines stood nearby.
 Principal photography ended on 28 October 1966.
-On 28 December, the edited third film was approved by the studio.
-Work on the fourth and final one continued until early August 1967.
+On 28 December, the edited third part was approved by the studio.
+Work on the fourth and final part continued until early August 1967.